42milez/quicksort-with-webworker/README.md

 Another one evaluates only non-recursive quick sort performance.
 Some of the non-recursive quick sort benchmarking are evaluated with one or two worker threads.

+# How to run the benchmark
+You can run some specs to open a SpecRunner.html in your browser.
+For example, if you run a multi-thread non-recursive quick sort spec, open a HTML file as below:
+> test/spec/multi-thread/non-recursive/doubleworker/SpecRunner.html

 # Copyright and license
 The MIT License